Miguel Batista: Atlanta Braves and later career

 On July 27, 2012, Batista signed a contract with the Atlanta Braves.
 On January 19, 2013, Batista signed a minor league contract with the Colorado Rockies.
 He was released on March 25.

-On April 9, 2013, Batista signed a minor league contract with the Toronto Blue Jays, and was assigned to the Triple-A Buffalo Bisons.
+On April 9, 2013, Batista signed a minor league contract with the Toronto Blue Jays and was assigned to the Triple-A Buffalo Bisons.
 He was released by the Blue Jays on May 21.

-Writing career
+International career

-Aside from being a baseball player, Batista is known for his love of poetry and philosophy, and he has written a book of poetry in Spanish titled Sentimientos en Blanco y Negro ("Feelings in Black and White").
-Batista has also published Through the Eyes of the Law, a thriller about a serial killer.
-The novel was released on September 12, 2006, in the United States, and met with mixed reviews.
-It was released on January 25, 2006, in Santo Domingo, Dominican Republic and on February 10, 2006, in San Juan, Puerto Rico, where it has had some success.
+Batista pitched for the Dominican Republic in the 2006 World Baseball Classic.
+He allowed 4 runs, including 2 home runs, in 3 1/3 innings.